curbengh/urlhaus-filter/README.md

 ## URL-based (Vivaldi)

-_For Vivaldi, blocking level must be at least "Block Trackers"_
+For Vivaldi, blocking level must be at least "Block Trackers".
 Import the full version into Vivaldi's **Tracker Blocking Sources** to block online and **offline** malicious websites.

 For Brave, "Trackers & ads blocking" must be set to Aggressive.
 Import it under Shields > Content filtering > Add custom filter lists.